priyanshi-devOps11/priyanshi-devOps11/README.md

 ## ⚡ Fun Facts

-- 💡 I manifest my goals in the present tense - what I envision today becomes my reality tomorrow
+- 💡 I visualize my goals as already achieved - this mindset keeps me motivated and focused
-- 🎯 Passionate about making technology more accessible and fun for everyone
+- 🎯 Passionate about making technology more accessible and impactful
-- 🌏 Dream to lead development teams across UK, Europe, US, and Australia
+- 🌏 Aspiring to work with international teams and learn from diverse tech ecosystems
-- 📚 Constantly learning new frameworks and technologies to stay ahead
+- 📚 Always exploring new frameworks and technologies
-- 🏆 Believe in building applications that solve real-world problems at scale
+- 🏆 I believe in building solutions that solve real-world problems

 ---